CollapseLauncher/Collapse/CONTRIBUTING.md

 - [HoYoLAB Forum Terms of Service](https://www.hoyolab.com/agreement)

 # A Humble Thank You
-We as contributors always feel grateful for all your contribution to the project, whether its a Language/Localization help, helping us add more features, bug fixes/reports, and even for using this launcher.
-With all your help we all can make this project alive and well in the hope of making a good launcher that can help brings more Quality of Life improvements over official launcher.
+As contributors, we always feel grateful for all your contribution to the project, whether it be though helping with localizations, coming up with new features, reporting bugs, and even using this launcher.
+Through everyone's effort, we can keep this project alive by bringing even more features and quality-of-life (QoL) upgrades over the existing launchers (icluding official) that is out there.
 Thank you ❤️